 Before long, we promise you’ll be nodding your heading and saying, “Oh, yeah!
 That’s the BPM!”

-The first in this category is Music Maker Jam, which a lot like
+The first in this category is Music Maker Jam, which a lot like edjing, attempts to make complicated music production a snap on your Android device.

-It enables users to pick from a variety of genres, and then make
+It enables users to pick from a variety of genres, and then make detailed, equalized music without much effort.
+You can add your own voice, adjust rhythms and sounds, and produce a final mix to be proud of.

-In a lot of ways, it’s the GarageBand for Android you’ve always
+In a lot of ways, it’s the GarageBand for Android you’ve always wanted.
+But considering how essential it is to any Android music experience, we feel even that comparison is a bit thin.

 FL Studio Mobile: $19.99 – Lastly, but certainly not least, we have this behemoth music editor.